Claire Trévien: Biography

 Her poetry has appeared in numerous newspaper, magazines and anthologies including The Guardian, The Sunday Times, and Best British Poetry 2012.
 She was on the Huffington Post's list of 5 British Poets to Watch in 2014.

-Trévien's collection The Shipwrecked House was co-commissioned by Ledbury Poetry Festival as a one-woman show and is touring the UK in the autumn of 2014, funded by the Arts Council.
+Trévien's collection The Shipwrecked House was co-commissioned by Ledbury Poetry Festival as a one-woman show and toured the UK in autumn 2014, funded by the Arts Council.

 On 22 November, Trévien wrote 100 poems in a day, raising over £600 for chosen charity Refuge (United Kingdom charity).

 She was the Poetry School's first digital Poet-in-Residence in November 2013.

 Her second collection of poetry, Astéronymes, was published by Penned in the Margins in 2016.

 Trévien founded and co-edits Sabotage Reviews, a website that reviews independent literature.
 She co-edits Verse Kraken with Tori Truslow, a journal of hybrid art.
 With Odette Toilette she co-organizes Penning Perfumes, a creative collaboration between perfumers and poets.
 They toured the UK in early 2013 thanks to Arts Council Funding.
 She was the editor of the National Student Drama Festival magazine Noises Off from 2010 to 2012.